Banking Bad? A Global Mystery Shopping Test of the Risk-Based Approach - 24 March 2021

 Part of the Thought Leadership Series of webinars which will provide virtual access to the most topical content from the STEP Global Congress 2020 programme.

-Moderator: Ian Huddleston TEP, Board Member, STEP Worldwide
+Moderator: Ian Huddleston TEP, Chair of the Professional Standards Committee, STEP Worldwide

 - Professor Jason Sharman, University of Cambridge, UK